10 Idea Generation Activities for Better Ideas

 A build on the list activity, for the Mash Up you’ll create two different lists.
 For example, things in your junk drawer and items found at a hardware store.
 After sharing back ideas, now pair up one item from each list and come up with ideas for ways to combine those two things.

-Brendan remembers doing this exercise with a Navy Seals team who created a cane with brass knuckles attached.
+Brendan remembers doing this exercise with a Navy Seals team that created a cane with brass knuckles attached.
 It’s a good reminder that most new ideas are a combination of existing ideas.

 Dynamic Duel